What is happening now on the Lower Thames Crossing

 Our priority is to carry out this programme of work in a way that will have the smallest possible impact on the nearby community and environment.

 One way we are supporting local businesses, particularly SMEs, is through our partnership with the Supply Chain School, which offers free training for businesses in Kent, Thurrock and Essex.
-You can register for the upcoming events.

 The journey to the Lower Thames Crossing